brianglass/anastasis/files/sun8m.md

 I have cried to you, Lord, give heed, bend your ear to me as I call and cleanse me before you take me from what is here.

-Each one who sinks back upon his mother earth will depart to receive torments or rewards for their lifeÂ’s actions.
+Each one who sinks back upon his mother earth will depart to receive torments or rewards for their life’s actions.

 Glory.
 Both now.